MSc in Big Data Management and Analytics

 Why Study Big Data at Griffith College?

-Designed specifically to address a growing need in the industry, the MSc in Big Data Management and Analytics at Griffith College is a 1 year programme which aims to build upon students' knowledge of computing science and create big data specialists.
+Designed specifically to address a growing need in the industry, the MSc in Big Data Management and Analytics at Griffith College is a 1-year programme that aims to build upon students' knowledge of computing science and create big data specialists.
 Delivered on a full-time basis, as a graduate of this course, you will:

 Course Highlights